einari/Forseti/readme.md

 ### Why write it in .net ###
 Well.
 The short answer; this is what we know best.
 Even though not considered the most cross platform friendly platforms, we have had great success with Mono.

+# Future #
+Please keep an eye open in the issues part of this site to see what we're working on, what features we're adding.
+Please contribute to the project through the issues list, or fork it and add features and send us a pull request.